Hyphaeic/HPL/README.md

 ## Commercial Royalty Conversion

 The royalty-free license is contingent on ethical compliance.
-Violate Section 4, and the license converts to commercial terms.
+Violate Section 4, and the license is designed to convert to commercial terms.

 **Default rate:** $10,000 USD per month, retroactive from first violation.